wad3birch/wad3birch.github.io/_pages/about.md

 I'm a junior majoring in cyber security from Chengdu, China.
 My research interest includes trustworthy ai and ai4science.

 <blockquote>
   Looking for researchers who are interested in ai4science to cooperate!
-I'm also seeking for a Phd opportunity in 2026 Fall.
+  I'm also actively seeking for a Phd opportunity in 2026 Fall.
 </blockquote>